-Subaccounts are a type of account within Twilio that allow you to create mini-accounts "owned" by your master account.
-A subaccount is an ideal way to separate your account’s phone numbers, usage, and application settings.
+Subaccounts are a type of account within Twilio that allow you to create mini-accounts "owned" by your project.
+A subaccount is an ideal way to separate your project’s phone numbers, usage, and application settings for a specific end customer.

 Our users who commonly make use of subaccounts are: